On This Page

 Faculty are important mentors for international graduate and professional students as writers, speakers, and language users.

 The ELSO faculty are available to support you in your efforts to support multilingual domestic and international graduate students.
 We are happy to meet with individual faculty as well as departments to discuss:

-- the linguistic and cultural challenges that international graduate students face, and share resources on second language acquisition, writing strategies, and speaking strategies
+- the linguistic and cultural challenges that multilingual and international graduate and professional students face, and share resources on second language acquisition, writing strategies, and speaking strategies

-- effective ways to mentor international graduate and professional student writing, including commenting on drafts, guiding students during the writing process, and knowing when and how to address language issues
+- effective ways to mentor multilingual and international graduate and professional student writing, including commenting on drafts, guiding students during the writing process, and knowing when and how to address language issues

 - effective ways to mentor multilingual and international graduate and professional student speaking, including being inclusive during classroom discussions, guiding students in giving presentations, and developing inclusive team projects

 - resources available to support your students as writers, speakers, and language users

-- approaches for developing inclusive assignments and assessment practices
+- approaches for developing linguistically and culturally inclusive assignments and assessment practices

 Schedule a Consultation

 During fall 2020 and spring 2021, consultations are being offered remotely.
 To schedule a consultation for an individual faculty member or a department, email us using the ELSO program email account.